aboubacartoure93/Cuny/README.md

 -change to Sendgrid
 -push online--------------------------
 -send email to hunter student
+-We don't guarantee the accuraticy of information that users posted... (do your own research!)
+-Legal issues
+-meet people your school or public space

 - student can create page and other students can follow -student create group other student can subscribe

 -Intership
 -Job offer
+-help myprofessor

 -if books not available : do not show it on sale part (archived)